nctrnlagnt/nocturnal/docs/features/multi-provider-aliases.md

 This means every target row uses the same GUI control: the user chooses either a provider/model or an existing alias, stored as `alias/<name>`.

+## Model Catalog

+Every valid configured alias is a first-class entry in `ListAllModels` and the `ModelsChanged` event.
+Its wire identity is `provider: "alias"`, `id: <name>`, and `alias_targets` contains the resolved concrete targets in config order.

+Provider discovery does not control alias membership.
+An alias remains visible when a provider is unauthenticated, its model endpoint is unavailable, or a configured model id is missing from the provider response.
+Provider models and aliases may therefore be inspected and repaired independently; `/reload` is not required to make configured aliases appear.

+Alias rows do not copy pricing or context limits from one target because a multi-target alias can execute against a different provider after failover.
+Runtime displays use the concrete provider/model reported by session status.

 ## How it works

 **Session start.** When a session uses `alias/smart`, the server resolves alias